optimisme/javascript-temperatureMap/README.md

 # Temperature Map
 Library to draw temperature maps (heat maps) using Canvas/Javascript.
-Drawing does not block the main process using 'requestAnimationFrame'
+Drawing shows an animation and does not block the main process.

 ### Run